Nyabsi/OpenFps/README.md

 - Real-time FPS display
 - Reprojected & Dropped frame counter
 - Display device battery percentages
-	- You can use device tracker roles to identify individual devices
+	- Hint: Assign the approriate tracker roles for your device to identify your trackers
-- Customizable
+- Acessibility
-	- You can select which hand the overlay is displayed in
+	- Select between Left/Right hand for displaying the overlay
-	- You can adjust the scale of the overlay window
+	- Adjust the scale of the overlay to match your preference
-	- You can change the overlay mounting position
+	- Change the mounting position of the overlay (Above, Wrist, Below)
+- SteamVR Resolution Adjustment
+	- Adjust your SteamVR resolution straight from OpenFps to reduce friction

 ## Usage

-W.I.P
+Head over to [Downloads](https://github.com/Nyabsi/OpenFps/releases) to install the latest version of OpenFps.

+To be able to read the graphs efficiently, please look at [Reading the Graph](https://github.com/Nyabsi/OpenFps/wiki/Reading-the-Graph) to understand what the colours imply.

 ## Building